 A great way to end the trip was luckily making it into the temporary exhibition hall next to the Louvre.
 The Christian Dior Exhibition was on display at that time.
 We were in for an amazing treat.

-There was no advance booking so we waited in line for about 2 hours in the cold and drizzle that evening.
+There was no advance booking so we waited in line for about 2 hours in the cold and drizzle that winter evening in Paris.
 But it was so worth it.

 The French for sure know fashion and the art of display.
 The combination of Christian Dior fashion and exquisite displays is beyond spectacular.
 The exhibition took us from the very early days of house and its evolution to one of the best-known brands on the runway.
 There were halls upon halls of unique displays of runway fashions – famous dresses, shoes, jewelry you name it.
 It also had a section for each creative director and how their reigns influenced the world of fashion.
 I had just wanted the movie Yves Laurent so seeing his work life was surreal.

 Tips for Visiting Paris in 5 Days During Winter

 - Take the local bus when you can they have huge clear windows to view and experience the city.
 As compared to a taxi, car or subway, they are so much better to see the city while going from one place to another.
 They are comfortable and frequent.
 We used Uber mostly but also used buses and subway.
 We didn’t feel the need for a car.